 Bleeding gums are one of the main reasons for consultation in dental centers.
-Bleeding in the gums can be caused by inflammatory or infectious processes, which may be related to serious dental disease.
+Inflammatory or infectious processes can cause bleeding in the gums, which may be related to serious dental disease.

 The gums represent the dental support, it is a tissue specially designed to maintain the blood supply of the teeth and keep them fixed to the bone when inflammatory or infectious processes occur the functions of the gum are compromised and the teeth can suffer consequences such as color changes or risk of periodontal disease.